ItsMePaulo/tutoring/COS212/examprep/Exam3/README.md

 ```

-5.3.2) If you were to add the letter `f` to the encoded string after all the values had been added, what would you add
+5.3.2) If the letter `f` is to be added to the input string what would be added to the encoded string after you have
-to the Encoded String after the letter `f` has been placed in the huffman tree.
+added the letter `f` to the Huffman tree.

 ```text